Fitness – Children ages 6 to 12January 13, 2021

 Are you finding it difficult to keep your child’s meals healthy?

 How do you start?
-One helpful hint, eat as many different colors as you can!
+One helpful hint is to eat as many different colors as you can!

 Let’s look at all the different colors of food and what benefits they provide the body: